 2. Try to be Unique

 If you have a boring or forgettable logo, you stand little chance of being recognizable.
 The Logo has to project your business’s purpose and message but it also has to be interesting.
-Stay away from designs elements that you see often.
+Stay away from design elements that you see often.
 According to Design Shack, new logo design fads become popular and then fade away in a couple of years.
 While you can always update your logo design at a later date, it’s better to pick something that’s original and unique from the start.

 3. Choose the Right Colors